Muts256/Incident-Response/README.md

 ### Detection Coverage (MITRE ATT&CK Aligned)

-As part of the **Detection and Analysis** phase of the  **NIST SP 800-61 Incident Response Lifecycle**, this is an example of how detections and investigations can be mapped to the **MITRE ATT&CK framework**.
+As part of the **Detection and Analysis** phase of the  **NIST SP 800-61 Incident Response Lifecycle**, these are examples of how detections and investigations can be mapped to the **MITRE ATT&CK framework**.

 MITRE ATT&CK helps to:
 - Understand adversary behaviour